mSOC-io/webtraffic-reference/README.md

 Likely: Suspicious

-"GET /console/" is likely a HTTP request for a console or terminal application.
-The search results include references to several console or terminal applications, including Get Console, a powerful and complete terminal app that provides physical serial console access to network and other equipment as well as SSHv2, Telnet, and other protocols.
+"GET /console/" is likely a HTTP request for a console or terminal application, like several console or terminal applications, including Get Console, a powerful and complete terminal app that provides physical serial console access to network and other equipment as well as SSHv2, Telnet, and other protocols.
 Get Console is the first and only Apple approved iPad app that allows for physical serial connectivity in a terminal app - it also does Telnet, SSH, converts SecureCRT and PuTTY files and is fully scriptable. https://www.youtube.com/watch?v=mll_SKgSbok https://apps.apple.com/us/app/get-console/id412067943
 _________________